d3vnu1l/baz/README.md

 ![image](https://i.imgur.com/g0eoEIt.png)

 Baz stores persistent information in `~/.config/baz/`.
+A unique config for each directory is generated and separate settings can be configured for multiple repositories.
 You can delete your configuration and start over at any time with `baz -d`.

 Add baz to your path and use baz as you would use bazel.